bradhaywood/KelpX-AppBuilder/README.md

 ## Creating an app for your base

 We'll call our new app 'TestApp' (original, eh?).
-All your app really needs to provide is a function called <C>maps&lt;/C>.
+All your app really needs to provide is a function called `maps`.
 This should return a hash reference of your routes.
 Don't forget to include the absolute path to your controllers (ie: Using the + symbol)